-False statements of positivity are not recommended, as this may cause many to become bitter or frustrated.
-Instead, focus on the big picture and on building up your employees' strengths during these times of hardship.
+False statements of positivity are not recommended.
+This may cause team members to become bitter or frustrated.
+Instead, focus on the big picture and on building up your employees' strengths.

 Attitude is the way you respond to an idea, person, or situation.
 Do you feel that the situation is good or bad?
 When focusing on gratitude, it can affect your attitude.
 If you are feeling stressed or upset, try to find things in your life that you appreciate.